DaanVanVugt/cv/index.md

     - Specialisation in Science and Technology of Nuclear fusion
     - Thesis on "Nonlinear coupled MHD-kinetic particle simulations of heavy impurities in tokamak plasmas"
     - Extended the existing MHD code [JOREK](https://jorek.eu) with a kinetic particle transport model, with particle sputtering, reflection, ionisation, recombination, radiation, particle-background collisions and feedback to the MHD fluid.
-    - Two years at ITER Organization, site of the multi-billion dollar ITER tokamak
+    - In collaboration with ITER Organization, site of the multi-billion dollar ITER tokamak
     - Used modern Fortran, High-Performance Computing (HPC) techniques
+    - 'Big Data' approach for analysis of terabytes of particle trajectories

 2012 - 2015
 :   **Master of Science (Cum Laude) in [Applied Physics](https://www.tue.nl/en/education/graduate-school/master-applied-physics/)**